yyppsk/yyppsk/README.md

 - 👋 Hi, I’m @yyppsk
 - 👀 I’m interested in singing, coding and designing.
-- 🌱 I’m currently learning C and CSE.
+- 🌱 I’m currently learning C++ and Cloud Technoligies.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+Twitter - @yyppsk Stackoverflow - @yyppsk

 <!---
 yyppsk/yyppsk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.